Coronavirus Job Retention Scheme (JRS) – Updated 15 June 2020

 The original government announcement indicated that all those on the payroll on 28 February 2020 would be covered by the scheme.
 This is no longer sufficient in itself.
 To qualify, a person would also normally need to have received a payment of wages on or before 19 March., and such payment would need to be included on an RTI submission.

 Company directors are subject to the same rules as other employees, in that they may be furloughed and required to do no work.
-There is, however, one slight relaxation in that directors are allowed to carry out work that they are required to do by an Act of Parliament in relation to filing accounts at Companies House, or other returns such as Confirmation Statements.
-Arguably, this extends to filing a tax return or VAT return, but not to work towards completing or preparing such a return.
+There is, however, one slight relaxation in that directors are allowed to carry out work that they are required to do by an Act of Parliament in relation to such matters as filing accounts at Companies House, and in relation to running the payroll and making claims under the CJRS.

 What is covered?